 The Mil-Spec Model includes a standard, removable 0.30” rubber butt-pad while the commercial model comes equipped with an extended 0.55” rubber butt-pad to provide positive shoulder support and accommodates longer slant-back extension tubes.
 It is compatible with lots of Magpul receiver-mount sling attachments and also has the option to use the ambidextrous push-button QD sling mounts.

-After years of utilizing AR platforms guns, many experienced users made a conclusion that it is all about a game of matching the right part with the right gun.
+After years of utilizing AR platforms guns, many experienced users concluded that it is all about a game of matching the right part with the right weapon.
 Changing one accessory with another can severely alter how the gun feels and balances.
 So the primary goal is to select accessories that complement each other so that owner ends up with a well-balanced carbine that doesn't feel like a boat anchor.